parigi-n/Bomberman3D/README.md

 - SFML (only the audio module, for the sound/music)

 Compilation worked on Manjaro, Ubuntu, OpenSuse
-We also made a Windows version, but github don't want big files.
+We also made a Windows version, but github doesn't want big files.
 If you have some errors with the compilation, don't hesitate to recompile SFML or Irrlicht (make irrlicht, make sfml, etc).